Price Chopper Careers | Supermarket Jobs in USA

 • Pharmacy Technician

 You’ll be filling prescriptions, assisting the pharmacist, organizing medication, and helping customers with pickup orders.
 Accuracy and confidentiality are big here.
-It’s ideal for someone with attention to detail and an interest in healthcare.
-Most stores provide training or require pharmacy tech certification.

 • Pharmacist (Registered)

 This is a licensed position that requires a pharmacy degree.
 You’ll be counseling customers, reviewing prescriptions, checking for drug interactions, and ensuring compliance with state regulations.
-It’s a leadership role within the store and includes managing the pharmacy team.

 Corporate Office